Pr0fe5s0r/CoinEX-Unity-SDK/README.md

 # What is Next:

-**1) Not Yet Been used by public usage.
+**1) Not Yet ready for public usage.
 If we got any funding or respective company accept's this project it will be able to seen in public**

 **2) Need to add more contract standards like ERC1155 and many more.
 Also Custom Contract inteaction will be added**